Born

 John Bell’s death and estate settlement, Lucy Bell

-inherited one slave, Dean, and a 106-acre tract of land
+and a 106-acre tract of land

 that included the Bell home and cemetery.
 She

-buried in the old Bell Cemetery near Adams, Tennessee along with her husband
+buried in the old Bell Cemetery near Adams, Tennessee, along with her husband

 and some of their children.